ralphizuike/Ansible-cicd/README.md

 # ansible_ci-cd
-continuose integration and continous deployment with ansible
+continous integration and continous deployment with ansible